 For example, on LinkedIn, putting your CTA in your headline or name section in your profile will not produce the kind of results you want.
 Throwing it in people’s faces before you have provided them with value or at least a very compelling reason why they might want to take the next step, will only turn them off.

-Great places to include your CTA on your LinkedIn profile, for example, are the end of your Summary, Current Experience and Advice for Contacting sections as well as in your status updates and at the bottom of your LinkedIn Publisher posts.
+Great places to include your CTA on your LinkedIn profile, for example, are the end of your Summary and Current Experience sections as well as in your status updates and at the bottom of your LinkedIn Publisher posts.

 You will want to tailor your CTA to suit the location and topic.

-So for your LinkedIn profile, include the best way they can contact you (email, phone).
-In LinkedIn Publisher posts you might ask them to comment, connect with you, share the post or download a freebie such as a checklist, report or other content in exchange for being added to your newsletter list.
+So, for your LinkedIn profile, include the best way they can contact you (email, phone).
+In your LinkedIn Publisher posts, you might ask them to comment, connect with you, share the post or download a freebie such as a checklist, report or other content in exchange for being added to your newsletter list.